 This was a very easy up-sell as the patient had just undergone self diagnosis, already obtained a lot of tangible value from the get-go.

-#2 Example telehealth solution – ophthalmology
+#2 Example store and forward telehealth solution – ophthalmology

 As is well known, diabetic retinopathy is the leading cause of blindness in the USA (mostly for adults 20-74 yrs of age).
 About 30 million Americans and 414 million people worldwide have diabetic retinopathy.
 With early detection, vision loss is preventable in up to 95% of the cases.